Department of Economics

 The department will permit freshmen to enroll in ECO 310, ECO 311, or ECO 312, subject to the approval of the instructor for the course.
 The requirements are: (1) completion of, or exemption from, ECO 100, ECO 101, and/or ECO 202, as appropriate in each case, and (2) sufficient knowledge of multivariable calculus and vector and matrix algebra.
 For the latter, ask the mathematics department officer concerned (currently Vlad Vicol, firstname.lastname@example.org) to certify that your previous knowledge of mathematics is regarded as equivalent to completion of MAT 175, or MAT 201-202, or better.

 To enter the department, a student must complete, by the end of sophomore year, the prerequisite courses ECO 100, ECO 101, ECO 202 (or equivalent), earning a letter grade of C or better in each and a letter grade of C or better in MAT 175.
-ORF 245 can be substituted for ECO 202; PSY 251, WWS 200 and SOC 301 are not acceptable.
-The statistics requirement cannot be satisfied with summer courses taken after the student has begun studies at Princeton, except in unusual circumstances approved by the departmental representative, Professor Smita Brunnermeier (email@example.com (link sends e-mail).
+ORF 245 can be substituted for ECO 202.
+POL 345 followed by POL 346 can also be used to satisfy the statistics prerequisite.
+Note that POL 345 alone is not sufficient.
+PSY 251, WWS 200 and SOC 301 are also not sufficient.
+The statistics requirement cannot be satisfied with summer courses taken after the student has begun studies at Princeton, except in unusual circumstances approved by the departmental representative, Professor Smita Brunnermeier (email@example.com).

 Students who wish to take ECO 312 or upper-level finance certificate courses (such as ECO 462, ECO 465 or ECO 466), or pursue graduate studies in economics or finance should take the two-semester sequence MAT 201 + MAT 202 (or MAT 203 + MAT 204) rather than MAT 175.